Keerthanareddy17/StudyBrewX/README.md

 - **Weekly hands-on tasks** to track learning
 - A downloadable **Excel-based plan** for offline use

-Whether you're diving into Data Science or Prompt Engineering, this tool gives structure to your ambition.

 ---

 ## 🧠 Agents Used